raspberrypilearning/cd-dice-roller/en/step_5.md

 --- /hint ---

+--- hint ---

+Hello World!

+--- /hint ---

 --- /hints ---

 --- /challenge ---

-##Dev Notes: This challenge requires very little but nothing that has been covered previuosly in the project.
-No chance of a Ninja being able to solve this without getting the code.
+**Dev Notes: This challenge requires very little but nothing that has been covered previuosly in the project.
+No chance of a Ninja being able to solve this without getting the code.**
 + `<input type="number" id="selectDice" />` this replaces `<select>` options

 + replace code to get select value `return numDiceSelectElem.options[numDiceSelectElem.selectedIndex].value;` with code to get from input `return diceNumberBox.value;`